top of page

 The Halifax Public Gardens

-The Halifax Public Gardens is just a short walk from the Citadel, and is a lovely park with beautiful flowers, gazebos, and lots of space for the kids to run around.
-The gardens were opened to the public during the Victorian era in 1875, and it really is a beautiful park, especially in the sunshine!
+The Halifax Public Gardens is just a short walk from the Citadel, and is a lovely park filled with flowers, with lots of space for the kids to run around.
 It's a perfect spot for a picnic or to unwind after a day of exploration.

 Exhibit at the Canadian Museum of Immigration at Pier 21